Junior Development Group – 2022/2023

 In April, the group moves outdoors where the training becomes even more event specific, and the athletes will attend more meets.
 Athletes will have the opportunity to try out for provincial and national teams.
 The length of the outdoor season depends on the ability of the athlete.
 The competitive season for most athletes will finish towards the end of July with the Alberta Outdoor Provincial Championships, with some athletes attending Youth National Championships usually held the second week of August.

 There is no expectation that athletes should train four times per week.
 We have added another session to better accommodate athletes that live in the south.
+Athletes ages 11-14 should pick two or three sessions per week.
 The fourth session per week is based on individual needs.
 Please speak with your coaches.

 Caltaf does have a volunteer requirement.
 Each family is expected to volunteer/officiate at the Caltaf Track Classic (in June) and one other meet of their choice.
 If the volunteer requirement is not met a $300.00 fee is charged on June 30.
 Note that we are very strict with respect to the fulfillment of the volunteer requirement.